-Garvey, as she is best known, is as original as a snowflake and brings a unique blend of humor and professionalism to the our little family.
-Like so many in the office, Garvey started working the front desk 24 years ago helping to orchestrate the many tasks of deadline, circulation, and customer service, and in the process has honed an exceptional flare for her job.
+Garvey, as she is best known, brings a unique blend of humor and professionalism to our little family.
+Like so many in the office, Garvey started working the front desk 24 years ago helping to orchestrate the many tasks of deadline, circulation, and customer service and in the process has honed an exceptional flare for her job.
 The Utah native moved to Ariz. in 1959 and recalls wondering why there weren't horses tied to posts around town.

 Circulation and Subscription Coordinator

-Suzi came aboard PVA Publications more than 15 years ago and has become a trusted member of our family, especially to all our customers and subscribers.
+Suzi came aboard PVA Publications more than 16 years ago and has become a trusted member of our family, especially to all our customers and subscribers.
 She is the voice you hear for subscription questions or when ordering a shopping cart item.

-Web Content Manager / Writer
+Web Content Manager / Staff Writer

-Christopher works his magic on keeping the websites current with the content you crave.
+Christopher works his magic on keeping the web sites current with the content you crave.

 The Chicago native has called Phoenix home for more than 20 years.
 Prior to coming to PN he wrote for a variety of Arizona valley publications.